Clarinda

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Clarinda has 33 active public transport stops, all serving buses.
-These are covered by eight different routes that together facilitate 1,218 weekly passenger trips.
-The area's transport accessibility is deemed good, with residents on average situated 233 meters from the nearest stop.
+Clarinda has 33 active public transport stops, all of which are bus stops.
+These stops are served by eight different routes that collectively facilitate 1,218 weekly passenger trips.
+The area's transport accessibility is rated as good, with residents typically located approximately 233 meters from the nearest transport stop.
+As a predominantly residential area, most Clarinda residents commute outward.
+Car remains the dominant mode of transportation, used by 87% of residents, while train usage stands at 7%.
+On average, there are 1.4 vehicles per dwelling in the area.

 Frequently Asked Questions - Transport